k-nuth/c-api/README.md

 ## Advanced Installation

-Bitprim is a high performance node, so we have some options and pre-built packages tuned for several platforms.
+Knuth is a high performance node, so we have some options and pre-built packages tuned for several platforms.
 Specifically, you can choose your computer _microarchitecture_ to download a pre-build executable compiled to take advantage of the instructions available in your processor.
 For example:

 ```
 # For Haswell microarchitecture and Bitcoin Cash currency
-conan install bitprim-node-cint/0.X@bitprim/stable -o currency=BCH -o microarchitecture=haswell
+conan install kth-c-api/0.X@kth/stable -o currency=BCH -o microarchitecture=haswell
 ```
 So, you can manually choose the appropriate microarchitecture, some examples are: _x86_64_, _haswell_, _ivybridge_, _sandybridge_, _bulldozer_, ...
 By default, if you do not specify any, the building system will select a base microarchitecture corresponding to your _Instruction Set Architecture_ (ISA).
 For example, for _Intel 80x86_, the x86_64 microarchitecture will be selected.